Annie972297/css-has-test/README.md

 Then I restart the project.
 It works in Firefox 110.0.
 I can see there is a "csstools-has-" attribute on the corresponding element.

-But if I build the project and put it in a real device, it doesn't work.
-(My project is using a router as a server.)
+But if I build the project and open the `index.html` in the `dist` folder with vscode plugin "Live Server", it doesn't work.